CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

       msfdb init
       ```

 1. Verify if the PostgreSQL database's status **active** by running the below command.
+You may need to press CTRL+C to exit the console.

    > **Note:** The below command need to be entered manually in terminal.